esp-rs/no_std-training/book/src/03_5_http_client.md

 If the connection succeeds, we proceed with the last part, making the HTTP request.

-By default, only unencrypted HTTP is available, which rather limits our options of hosts to connect to.
+By default, only unencrypted HTTP is available, which limits our options of hosts to connect to.
 We're going to use `www.mobile-j.de/`.

 To make an HTTP request, we first need to open a socket, and write to it the GET request,